The Complexity of Probabilistic Lobbying: Abstract

-\begin{description} \item[Name:] \textsc{X-Y Probabilistic Lobbying Problem with Issue Weighting}. \item[Given:] A probability matrix $P \in \matrixrationalszeroone{m}{n}$ with cost matrix $C_P$ and a lobby target vector $\vec{Z} \in \{0,1\}^{n}$, a lobby weight vector $\vec{W} \in \nats_{+}^{n}$, an objective value $O \in \nats_+$, and a budget~$B$. \item[Question:] Is there a way for The Lobby to influence $P$ (using bribery method \textsc{X} and evaluation criterion \textsc{Y}, without exceeding budget $B$) such that the total weight of all issues for which the result coincides with The Lobby's target vector $\vec{Z}$ is at least~$O$? \end{description}
+\begin{description} \item[Name:] \textsc{X-Y Probabilistic Lobbying Problem with Issue Weighting}. \item[Given:] A probability matrix $P \in \matrixrationalszeroone{m}{n}$ with cost matrix $C_P$, an issue weight vector $\vec{W} \in \nats_{>0}^{n}$, an objective value $O \in \nats_{>0}$, a budget~$B$, and some threshold $t\in \mathbb{Q}_{[0,1[}$. \item[Question:] Is there a way for The Lobby to influence $C_P$ and hence $P$ (using bribery method \textsc{X} and evaluation criterion \textsc{Y}, without exceeding budget $B$) such that the total weight of all issues for which the result coincides with The Lobby's target vector $1^n$ is at least~$O$? \end{description}

 We abbreviate this problem name as $\plpiw{X}{Y}$.